gojek/ziggurat/CONTRIBUTING.md

 # Ziggurat - Contributing

 Note: All the fixes which are related to version `2.x` will go to branch `2.x` and then will be release from that branch.
-Master branch is version 3 of ziggurat refer [here](https://github.com/gojek/ziggurat/projects/2)
+Master branch is version 3 of ziggurat refer[here](https://github.com/gojek/ziggurat/projects/2)

 [tech.gojek/ziggurat](https://clojars.org/tech.gojek/ziggurat) is an open-source project.
 It is licensed using the [Apache License 2.0][1].
 We appreciate pull